Last Updated on

 A newborn baby’s immune system isn’t as strong as an adult’s and thus their frail bodies are incapable of fighting diseases and illnesses.
 However, nature has bestowed mothers with the power to pass on their antibodies and immunity to babies.
-Through breastfeeding and immunization, improving baby immunity is possible.
+Through breastfeeding and immunization, improving immune strength in babies is possible.
 This is especially essential during the first few months when the baby’s health is most vulnerable.

 The human immune system is a complex network of proteins and cells that is capable of defending our body against infection.
 When foreign bodies like viruses or bacteria attack our body, the white blood cells in our body recognize them as ‘non-self’ and as a response to the infection, produce antibodies.
 Antibodies are basically infection-fighting proteins that prevent us from getting sick.
 The basic task of our immune system is to protect us by recognizing foreign bodies and responding to it accordingly.

-Although most mothers are aware of breastfeeding immunity, how long it can protect the baby from illnesses, is a question that needs clarity.
 The baby builds up passive immunity when the mother passes antibodies to it through the placenta.
 This generally happens during the last three months of pregnancy and is passive because the baby does not produce the antibodies itself.
 The mother’s immunity decides which antibodies will be passed on.
-Let us assume you have had chickenpox in the past, then your baby will receive some of the antibodies needed to fight chickenpox.
+If you have had chickenpox in the past, then your baby will receive some of the antibodies needed to fight chickenpox.
 However, if you haven’t suffered from the disease earlier, your baby won’t be protected.

 How to Increase Immunity in Babies